Calmasastone/German_cities/README.md

 # My_Project
-I collected different information about Germany cities and made several dashboards in power bi where people are able to check the information they're interested in.
-I think It'll help them to decide which city they would like to live and work in because my project let them know the approximate salaries, expenses, air quality, unemployment rate etc.
+I have done a research about several cities in Germany.
+This project provides different information such as the approximate salaries, expenses, air quality, unemployment rate etc, so that information people are usually interested in, when they decide to which city would they like to live and work in.